 Break it down.
 Do not try to learn it all.
 Learn one thing at a time so you don’t feel tired and overwhelmed.

 Be brave and keep trying.
-Most mistakes can be corrected, and devices will not be broken as you learn If you are lockout of your devices, for example, you can always take the device to the store to reset.
-Practice is the best way of learning, and you will gain confidence over time.
+Most mistakes can be corrected, and devices will not be broken as you learn.
+If you are locked out of your devices, for example, you can always take the device to the store to reset.
+Practise is the best way of learning, and you will gain confidence over time.

 Take notes.
 Write down your ICT problems, solutions, and resources so you can refer to them at a later time.

 Search engines.
 Use search engines like Google or video apps like YouTube.
 Google ICT jargon or explore YouTube videos will help you learn how to do things - pause, rewind and watch as many times as you need.

 Cultivate people (family, friends or professional) who have a higher level of digital literacy and are willing to help with technology.
 Tell them the specific tasks you want to learn.
 Ask them to focus on them and show you step by step.
 Remember to take notes so that you can use later.

 Find family members, friends or neighbours who are comfortable with being your go to person for more complex technological issues.
 For example, if your grandchildren have more time than your children, then ask your grandchildren